-The number of respiratory viral presentations to EDs remained stable in the past week and in the lower range of values usually reported at this time of year (Figure 3).
+The number of respiratory viral presentations to EDs increased in the past week but remained in the lower range of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory viral presentations to Emergency Departments in WA by week, 2017 to 2022